Resistine/Resistine-Desktop/plugins/help/help.md

     - Follow the instructions to reset your password.

 2. **How can I contact support?**
-    - You can contact support via email at support@example.com.
+    - You can contact support via the contact form and we will get back to you as soon as possible.
-    - Alternatively, visit our [Contact Us](#contact-us) page for more options.

 3. **Why is the application running slow?**
     - Ensure your system meets the minimum requirements.